Microsoft-Web/WebCampTrainingKit/HOL/WebSitesInProduction/README.md

 1. Now you will deploy the updated application to Azure.
 Open a new **Git Bash** console and execute the following commands to push the changes into the repository and trigger a new deployment.
 Update the _[YOUR-APPLICATION-PATH]_ placeholder with the path to the **GeekQuiz** solution.

 	> **Note:** When you deploy content to the FTP host or GIT repository of an Azure Web App you must authenticate using the **deployment credentials** associated with your subscription.
-If you do not know your deployment credentials you can easily reset them in the Azure Preview Portal by opening the Web App **Settings** and clicking **Deployment credentials**.
+If you do not know your deployment credentials you can easily reset them in the Azure Portal by opening the Web App **Settings** and clicking **Deployment credentials**.

 	````GitBash
 	cd "[YOUR-APPLICATION-PATH]"